h7shin/testGenerator/README.md

 <keyword number>, <keyword number>, ...
 ```

-The line numbers are separated by commas the keyword numbers on the same line
+The keyword numbers are separated by commas.
-group the keywords together.
+Also, the keyword numbers on the same line group the keywords together.
+This means
+that each question will randomly pick keywords from the same group.
 The keywords may be reused in different groups.
-Check the examples to see the format
+Check the examples to see the format.

 While running the test: